v-abhi/secured_message/README.md

    " ./message required_password "  Here required_password = password set by sender.

 now, your message will be shown on terminal.

+*** IN CASE YOUR MESSAGE IS NOT SHOWN,
+      MAKE THIS FILE EXECUTABE,
+      USING COMMAND "sudo chmod 775 message".
+      then run again.
 .
 .
 .